 So chronic pain works like this: our body remembered the pain associated with an injury from a long time ago – but the injury has been healed.
 However, during the injury the pain pathway was signaled often, leading to the nervous system to think it was a good idea to keep the pathway around.
 It served an important function at the time, so it might continue to serve an important function.

 What Is It Like To Suffer From Chronic Pain?

-Anxiety, depression, low energy, lethargy, lack of motivation – these are some of the psychological manifestations that plague those with chronic pain.
+Anxiety, depression, low energy, lethargy, and lack of motivation – are some of the psychological manifestations that plague those with chronic pain.
 Remember, even though you may not be able to see the state of pain that people are in, does not mean that they are not suffering.
 Be nice to everyone, because you never know what they are living with, where they are coming from, or what they have been dealing with!

 That said, we should also be cognizant not to be overly cautious or interact in a coddling way, it can be perceived as demeaning – people with chronic pain are humans too.
 Everybody desires to be treated as equals.
 It’s very possible that a person you know who is dealing with anxiety, depression, or low energy because of chronic pain is taking a measured approach to handling their mental health!

 So what does chronic pain do to a person?
 Often there is a battle with the mind to stave off feelings of frustration and negative thoughts.
-The propensity for those struggling with chronic pain have a steeper uphill to climb when it comes to overcoming self-esteem issues, creating a positive sense of self-worth, and maintaining healthy emotions.
+The propensity for those struggling with chronic pain has a steeper uphill climb when it comes to overcoming self-esteem issues, creating a positive sense of self-worth, and maintaining healthy emotions.

 Arthritis is a disease that affects the health of your joints.
 At its most basic form, it is the inflammation of joints.
 A joint is where two different bones meet.
 Depending on which joint you are examining in the body, there are fluids called synovial fluid cartilage, meniscus, or vertebral discs that protect the bone surfaces sharing a joint from rubbing up against one another.